team5735/SoftwareTrainingDocs/lessons/007_basic_motor_control.md

 }
 ```

+Let's break this down:

+* We have a `CANSparkMax` object called `motor`.
-In this subsystem, we have a single `CANSparkMax` motor controller.
-The constructor initializes the motor with the CAN ID from our `Constants.java` file.
-The `setSpeed` method sets the speed of the motor.
-The speed is a value between -1.0 and 1.0, where 1.0 is full speed forward and -1.0 is full speed reverse.
+* In the constructor, we create a new `CANSparkMax` object and give it the CAN ID from our `Constants.java` file.

-## Reading from Encoders
+* The `setSpeed()` method takes a `double` between -1.0 and 1.0 and sets the speed of the motor.

+## Encoders: The Motor's Sixth Sense

-Most motors that we use in FRC have built-in encoders.
-An encoder is a sensor that measures the rotation of the motor shaft.
+Most of the motors we use have a built-in **encoder**.
+An encoder is a sensor that tells us how far the motor has spun.
 This is incredibly useful for controlling the position of our mechanisms.

-Let's add a method to our `MotorSubsystem` to read the encoder position.
+Let's add a method to our subsystem to read the encoder position:

 ```java
 // ... inside the MotorSubsystem class ...